Naming customs of Hispanic America: Uruguay

 Since 2013, parents may invert this order by mutual agreement, at the naming of the first child of the couple.
 Subsequent children must be named following the same order, since once the order of the surnames has been established it cannot be changed.
 If there is no agreement on the order, the rule shall apply depending on the type of couple: in case of heterosexual couples, the order shall be as in general practice (first surname shall be the paternal surname and the second surname shall be the maternal surname).
 Same-sex parents may choose the order of both surnames of the children (either from birth or adoption) by mutual agreement.
 In case of disagreement the order of the surnames is determined by draw.

 For example, Natalia Marisa Oreiro Iglesias is the daughter of Carlos Florencio Oreiro Poggio and Mabel Cristina Iglesias Bourié.
 Note that the marriage between her parents did not mean that the mother lost her maiden surnames.

 In Uruguay, foreigners may retain use of their cultural naming customs, yet upon being granted the Uruguayan national identification document called Cédula de Identidad, they are legally obliged to assume Spanish-style names (a name or two, and two surnames).
-If the naturalised person is from a one-surname culture (paternal surname), the maiden's name of the mother needs to be obtained, and if such cannot be evidenced, the surname is then duplicated.
+If the naturalised person is from a one-surname culture (paternal surname), the maiden name of the mother needs to be obtained, and if such cannot be evidenced, the surname is then duplicated.